jayurbain/Microservices/README.md

 - Software, Function, Platform, and Infrastructure as service.
 - CAP Theorem.
 - Discussion of public cloud services and comparisons of their offerings
+- Machine learning services

 Grading (no final exam)
 Weekly labs: 40%
 Final project: 30%
 Midterm 1: 15%
 Midterm 2: 15%

+Class attendance and active participation is expected.
+Grades will be rounded up for active class participants.

 Class will be structured in three parts:
 - Cloud computing.